Crossfit Guide

 Check Price on Amazon

-Can I do Rope Climbs in any Kind of Shoes?
+Can I do Rope Climbs in any Kind of Shoe?

 However, where the major difference comes in is how well your shoes can stand up to this test.
 Regular rope climbing can tear up the inside of your shoes like nothing else, especially the mesh uppers of most running shoes.